stefan2718/personal-website/src/blog/webassembly-marker-clusterer/webassembly-marker-clusterer-notes.md

 For objects and data of arbitrary complexity, you can use Serde to serialize/deserialize from JSON across this boundary.

-With this in mind, you have to figure out how to minimize data transfering across this boundary, because it is slow.
+With this in mind, you have to figure out how to minimize data transferring across this boundary, because it is slow.

 ## Fighting the borrow checker